WTRMLNv1/Pixela-UI-New/README.md

 - Add daily pixels to track your progress.
 - Customize your accent color in Settings.
 - View your heatmap on the Home screen.

+## License
+This project is provided under the MIT license — feel free to reuse and modify.

+---
+Made with ❤️ by WTRMLN